joshhornby/joshhornby.github.io/_drafts/2025-08-07-integrating-ai-systems.md

 Pattern platforms (agents, RAG stacks, eval pipelines)

 Pick a platform that speaks many models and patterns so devs can experiment without commercial renegotiation every six months.
-That preserves leverage and shields DX from lock‑in.
+That preserves leverage and shields DX from lock-in.

 A great AI platform, from a DX standpoint, is the one whose absence developers would complain about in six months because it quietly removed toil without forcing them to learn a new workflow.
 Integration cost, reversibility, and measurable impact on flow trump leaderboard wins every time.